skrey/yellow-extensions/features/contact/README.md

 ## How to use a contact page

 The contact page is available on your website as `http://website/contact/`.
-The contact email is send to the webmaster, which is defined in file `system/settings/system.ini`.
+The webmaster receives alls contact emails.
+The webmaster's email is defined in file `system/settings/system.ini`.
 You can set a different `Author` and `Email` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
-To show a contact form add a `[contact]` shortcut with an optional location.
+To show a contact form on other pages use a `[contact]` shortcut.
 You can also add a link to the contact page somewhere on your website.

+## How to restrict a contact page

+It is best if you restrict links, then no contact messages with links will be sent.
+Open file `system/settings/system.ini` and change `ContactLinkRestriction: 1`.
+This blocks many unwanted contact messages.
+You can also configure keywords in the spam filter, luckily spammers send the same message multiple times.

+If you can't trust every user on your website, then enable the safe mode.
+Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
+Users are not allowed to configure an own email address, the webmaster receives all contact messages.

 ## Settings